Stenger celebrates 40 years with NAWCWD

 |0

-This work, Stenger celebrates 40 years with NAWCWD, by Ryan Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Stenger celebrates 40 years with NAWCWD, by Deidre Patin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.